davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 You're reading this page on a computing device of some kind.
 Have you ever had problems with it?
 Does this thing ever freeze up, crash, overheat, disconnect randomly from the network for no discernible reason?
 The kind of problems I'm asking about here are what distributed systems people call **faults**.
 So how often does your device fault?
 It hopefully doesn't happen often enough to be a major day-to-day disruption, but I'm still betting it happens.
 How often what you say it does &mdash; on the order hours, days, weeks?

 Well, that's just with one device.
 What if you had to manage two thousand of them?
-What if I told you to keep them all working all the time?
+What if you had to keep all of them working all the time?

-Let's say your device normally glitches out on us once every two weeks.
+Let's say your device normally glitches out once every two weeks.
 (I'd say that's on the conservative end of normal.)
-Then we'd be going a smidge over 1 million seconds between faults:
+Then we’d be going a smidge over 1 million seconds between faults:

 <div class="overflows" markdown="block"><center>